simonw/db-to-sqlite/README.md

 CLI tool for exporting tables or queries from any SQL database to a SQLite file.

+## Installation

+Install from PyPI like so:

+    pip install db-to-sqlite

+If you want to use it with MySQL, you can install the extra dependency like this:

+    pip install db-to-sqlite[mysql]

+For PostgreSQL, use this:

+    pip install db-to-sqlite[postgresql]

+## Usage

     Usage: db-to-sqlite [OPTIONS] PATH

       Load data from any database into SQLite.